 - They may not be satisfied with the documentation you have provided

 - The hard search on your credit report may have identified a reason that wasn’t noted on the previous check

 Speak with a mortgage broker for help and advice at this stage.
 Whilst you can appeal, it’s unlikely that the underwriter will alter its decision.
 You may be able to apply to another lender, though.
 For example, the underwriter may have rejected you because the income amount you submitted included commission.
-Some lenders don’t acknowledge commission payments as part of your income while others accept a percentage of it and some will consider all of your commission.
+Some lenders don’t acknowledge commission payments as part of your income.
+Others accept a percentage of it and some will consider all of your commission.
 A mortgage broker will know which lenders to approach for your situation.

 Your mortgage is declined after the property valuation

 The lender will instruct a surveyor to carry out a valuation on the property.
 This is to ensure that the property is acceptable for a mortgage and has been priced correctly.
 If your mortgage is declined after the valuation has been done, it means the surveyor has flagged up an issue.

 The property may not be suitable for mortgage purposes.
 For example, the property in Bexleyheath might need a considerable amount of repairs to be carried out.
 Or it might be constructed with unsuitable materials.
 If repairs are needed, you can obtain quotes and try to renegotiate the price with the seller.
 If the construction materials don’t fit the lender’s requirements, a mortgage broker will be able to advise you on other lenders who may be willing to lend on that basis.

 The surveyor may have down-valued the property.
 This could be because the seller has overpriced it, the surveyor has discovered structural defects or due to the market conditions.
 You can contact the seller to try to renegotiate the price.
 If the seller refuses to lower the price, you need to think carefully about whether to increase your deposit to be able to afford it.
 Depending on how much it was down-valued by, this could be very expensive.